13 Interesting and Also Very Outrageous Arab Superstitions

 In several Arab countries, including Egypt, leaving your shoes upside down is believed to bring in bad luck.

-In some Arab cultures if you see a moth or a beetle in the home, that means that you can expect to have guests.
+In Algeria, if you see a moth in the home, that means that you can expect to have guests.
+Similarly in Iraq, they say that if you have a flock of birds chirping outside of your home, you will welcome visitors.

-If you don’t want any marital problems with your spouse then you should probably never snap scissors inside your home.
+If you don’t want your parents to divorce, then you should probably never snap scissors inside your home.

-According to my mom, stepping over someone can stop the person on the floor from growing taller and the only way to reverse such a tragedy is to step back over them in the opposite direction.
+According to Algerian and Emirati moms, stepping over someone can stop the person on the floor from growing taller and the only way to reverse such a tragedy is to step back over them in the opposite direction.

 Not all Arab superstitions are bad.
 A lot of people believe that if glass shatters, it means that any bad vibes or energy surrounding the family breaks with it.
 “Enkasar el shar” is the phrase tied to any glass that breaks.